ODEX-TOS/tos-desktop-environment/docs/09-options.md

  </tr>
 </table>

-If this option is set, AwesomeWM will kill the current window manager (even if it is another `awesome` instance and replace it.
+If this option is set, TDE will kill the current window manager (even if it is another `tde` instance and replace it.
 This is disabled by default.